Walter Sisulu: Personal life

 In 1944, Sisulu married Albertina, a nurse, whom he had met in 1942 in Johannesburg; Mandela was his best man at their wedding.
-At the ceremony, Lembede warned Albertina that, "You are marrying a man who is already married to the nation"; Sisulu later recalled, "Even when I married my wife, I told her it was useless buying new furniture.
+At the ceremony, Lembede warned Albertina: "You are marrying a man who is already married to the nation."
+Sisulu later recalled, "Even when I married my wife, I told her it was useless buying new furniture.
 I was going to be in jail."
 While he was in prison, Albertina became a very important anti-apartheid activist in her own right, with leadership roles in the United Democratic Front and Federation of South African Women.
-In 1982, Ruth First paid tribute to their marriage at an ANC celebration for Walter (in absentia) on his birthday, saying, "His capacity to lead and her political strength are... the product of a good marriage, a good political marriage, but a good marriage, one that is based on genuine equality and on shared commitment."
-Both were born into Christian families, but, asked in 1992 whether they practiced their religion, Albertina replied, "There’s no time, my dear".
+In 1982, Ruth First paid tribute to their marriage at an ANC celebration for Walter (in absentia) on his birthday, saying: "His capacity to lead and her political strength are... the product of a good marriage, a good political marriage, but a good marriage, one that is based on genuine equality and on shared commitment."
+Both were born into Christian families, but, asked in 1992 whether they practised their religion, Albertina replied: "There’s no time, my dear."

 Together, the couple had five children: Max (born 1945), an ANC politician; Mlungisi, a businessman (born 1948, died 2015); Zwelakhe, a journalist (born 1950, died 2012); Lindiwe (born 1954), also an ANC politician; and Nonkululeko (born 1958).
 They also adopted three children: two – Beryl, a diplomat, and Gerald Lockman – are biologically the children of Walter's deceased sister; while the third, Jongumzi, is the son of Sisulu's cousin.
 Jongi served a five-year sentence on Robben Island for his anti-apartheid activism in the 1980s, and other family members were also periodically detained.

 In 2002, Max's wife, Elinor, published a biography of her parents-in-law, entitled Walter and Albertina Sisulu: In Our Lifetime.

-Awards
+Awards and legacy

-In 1992, Sisulu was awarded Isitwalandwe Seaparankoe, the highest honour granted by the ANC, for his contribution to the liberation struggle in South Africa.
-The government of India awarded him Padma Vibhushan in 1998.
-In 2004 he was ranked 33rd on SABC 3's list of Great South Africans.
+In 1992, Sisulu was awarded Isitwalandwe Medal, the highest honour granted by the ANC, for his contribution to the liberation struggle in South Africa.
+The government of India awarded him the Padma Vibhushan in 1998.

+In 2004, Sisulu was ranked 33rd on SABC 3's list of Great South Africans.
 The Walter Sisulu National Botanic Garden, Walter Sisulu University and Walter Sisulu Local Municipality are named after him.